vishal-chdhry/grind-75-notebook/README.md

 # Grind 75 Notebook

-Solution to all the questions in [Grind 75](https://www.techinterviewhandbook.org/grind75)
+Solutions to all the questions in [Grind 75](https://www.techinterviewhandbook.org/grind75)